padrinobook/padrinobook/chapters/login_and_registration.md

 Let's go through the new parts:

-- `User.new(params[:users])`: Will create a new user object based on the information of the form attributes of the `@user` model which which were part of the form from the views/users/new.erb page.
+- `User.new(params[:users])`: Will create a new user object based on the information of the form attributes of the `user` model which which were part of the form from the `views/users/new.erb page`.
-- `@user.save`: Will save the user in the database.
+- `@user.save`: Will persists the user in the database.
 - `redirect`: Will redirect the user to the root directory of our app.